fusioncharts/dev_centre_docs/chart-guide/standard-charts/sankey-diagram.md

 Click [here](http://jsfiddle.net/fusioncharts/7kjdu2cs/) to edit the above diagram.

-> To display the label for any specific node in the diagram, set the value of `showValue` attribute under `nodes` array.
+> To display the value for any specific node in the diagram, set the value of `showValue` attribute under `nodes` array.

 #### Rotate Node Labels